microsoft/OHDSIonAzure/docs/troubleshooting/troubleshooting_azure_vmss_agent_pool.md

 You can use the following steps to confirm your Azure Windows VMSS instance has its dependencies installed:

 1. Connect to your [Azure Windows VMSS Instance using your Jumpbox](#connect-from-your-jumpbox-to-your-azure-vmss-instance)

+  > Your credentials should be setup through your [bootstrap Terraform project](/infra/terraform/bootstrap/README.md#step-1-update-your-variables)

 2. Within a shell, you can confirm the following dependencies are available:
   * .NET 4.8